nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

 replaced with "Contents" automatically.
 If the original identifier is too long, e.g. generated, use the shortcut, see how it is done in *Demo*.

-Other headings define topics if they have identifies and their levels are less than or equal to `TopicHeading`.
+Other headings define topics if they have identifiers and their levels are less than or equal to `TopicHeading`.

-The default `TopicHeading` is `h6`, so that all headings with identifies define help topics.
-Headings without identifies are internal in help topics.
+The default `TopicHeading` is `h6`, so that all headings with identifiers define help topics.
+Headings without identifiers are internal in help topics.

-Some Markdown converters generate identifies for all headings.
-In this case, in order to use internal headings, `TopicHeading` must be changed.
+Some Markdown converters generate identifiers for all headings.
+In order to use internal headings, `TopicHeading` must be changed.
 For example, if it is set to `h2` then headings `h3` - `h6` are internal even with identifiers.

 ## Markdown